rackerlabs/docs-developer-blog/_posts/2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 ### What is performance testing?

-Performance testing is a type of testing to determine the speed, responsiveness and stability of a computer, network, software program or device under a workload.
-The goal of Performance Testing is to ensure that software applications perform well under their expected workload.
+Performance testing is a type of testing to determine the speed, responsiveness, and stability of a computer, network, software program, or device under a workload.
+The goal of performance testing is to ensure that software applications perform well under their expected workload.

-The focus of performance testing is to measure a software application’s speed, stability, reliability and scalability.
+The focus of performance testing is to measure a software application’s speed, stability, reliability, and scalability.
 *	Speed – Determine how fast the application responds
 *	Stability – Determine if the application is stable under varying load condition
 *	Reliability – Determine if the application has the ability of fault tolerance and recoverability
-*	Scalability – Determine the maximum number of concurrent users which the application is capable to handle
+*	Scalability – Determine the maximum number of concurrent users that the application can handle

-It is important to check an application’s performance and ensure software’s high quality with acceptable load time and site speed.
-Performance testing is crucial for mission critical applications to ensure that they can run for a long period of time without deviations.
+It is important to check an application’s performance and ensure the software’s high quality by verifying that it has an acceptable load time and site speed.
+Performance testing is crucial for mission critical applications to ensure that they can run for a long time without deviations.
 In addition, performance testing helps development teams analyze application activities and predict traffic trends.

 ### Load testing vs stress testing